topher-lo/pydera/README.md

     - Mutual Fund Prospectus datasets
     - Financial Statement datasets
 - Processes tables within the datasets across multiple time periods
-- Example NLP pipelines (from data prep to data modelling and visualisation) using `pydera` and `Spacy` in Jupyter notebooks
+- Example NLP pipelines (from data prep to data modelling and visualisation) using `pydera`, `spacy`, `gensim`, and `sklearn` in Jupyter notebooks
-    - `notebook/risk.ipynb`: Analysis of risk narratives in mutual fund prospectuses
+    - `notebook/risk.ipynb`: Topic modelling risk narratives from mutual fund prospectuses filed in 2019
 - Documentation found [here](https://topher-lo.github.io/pydera/getdera/).

+## Limitations
+- For the "Financial Statements and Notes" datasets, pydera only supports downloads before 2021.
+- The SEC recently changed this dataset's timing of releases from every quarter to every month.
+- I will make a pull request in the near future to address this limitation.

 ## Install
 pydera depends on the following packages: